“While the environment is very intimate, the reach is very broad.” – Carrie Colla

 - The Northern New England CDC Prevention Research Center

-- ReThink Health in the Upper Valley (a joint project of TDI-TDC-DH and the Fannie Rippel Foundation)
+- ReThink Health in the Upper Valley (a joint project of The Dartmouth Institute, Dartmouth-Hitchcock and the Fannie Rippel Foundation)

 - To maintain our position as the leading academic center monitoring and questioning current medical practice in the United States.